justin-napolitano/flask-api-updater/index.md

 githubUrl: https://github.com/justin-napolitano/flask-api-updater
 title: GCP Flask App for Updating Database Tables
 summary: >-
-  Learn how to create a Flask app to update database tables in GCP with local service accounts and environmental variables.
+  Learn to create a Flask app that updates database tables in GCP with environmental variables and Docker.
 tags:
   - flask
   - gcp